Dudejoe870/DigiDAW/README.md

 ## About

-DigiDAW is a Digital Audio Workstation focused on being easy to use, free, and completely open-source.
+DigiDAW is a Digital Audio Workstation focused on being easy to use, free, and completely open-source (Under the MIT License).

 **[CURRENTLY VERY WORK IN PROGRESS, FEATURES COULD BE COMPLETELY NON-EXISTENT, BUGGY, OR BROKEN.
 PLEASE BE ADVISED]**